MadByteDE/SPT-Linux-Guide/docs/issues.md

 *(Updated 2024/12/23)*

 It's a missing ""feature"" in Lutris.
-It's possible to work around the issue by enabling `CLI mode` in the `system options` tab & changing/setting the value of the environment variable `PROTON_VERB` to `run`.
+It's possible to work around the issue by disabling `CLI mode` in the `system options` tab & changing/setting the value of the environment variable `PROTON_VERB` to `run`.
 This will launch the server window in a custom windows-like CMD window (without ANSI/color support).

 [Back](#table-of-content)